Skip to content

 Parents of a British child

-If you entered the UK before the Brexit transition period ended on 1 January 2021 and at any time before then you were the parent with sole care of a British citizen child, you had the right to live in the UK if it was the only way your child could remain in the European Union (because you were their only carer).
+If you entered the UK before 1 January 2021 and at any time before then you were the parent with sole care of a British citizen child, you had the right to live in the UK if it was the only way your child could remain in the European Union (because you were their only carer).

 Your right to reside was derived from EU law and expired on 30 June 2021 unless you made an application to the EU Settlement Scheme on or before then (or you made a late application on or before 8 August 2023 which was accepted).
 If you were granted or now have EU settled status you have the right to housing and benefits without any restrictions.

-If you have EU pre-settled status or your application has not yet been decided your rights to housing and benefits are the same as those that you would have had on or before 30 June 2021.
-These are:
+If you have EU pre-settled status or your application has not yet been decided you have the following rights:

 If you have no income and you need help with housing or housing costs, you can get help from the social work department.
 You can also apply to the Home Office to vary your leave conditions to allow you to apply for benefits but you should seek advice from a registered immigration adviser before you do this.
 Once you have EU settled status (usually after five years' residence) you have the same rights as a person with indefinite leave to remain and can get access to benefits without any restrictions.